Are There Modern Day Apostles?

 What is an Apostle?

 There are some in the religions of the world that claim that they are apostles.
-There are some religions that believe in what is called “Apostolic Succession” (i.e. Roman Catholicism, Mormonism, et al).
+Some religions believe in what is called “Apostolic Succession” (i.e. Roman Catholicism, Mormonism, et al).
 So what does the Scripture say regarding such a claim?
 To begin with, we must define our terms.
 The term apostle (apostolos) means in the original Koine Greek “one sent, or one commissioned.”
 In a general sense, we understand our obligation of the great commission that is given to Christians (see Mark 16:15-16; Matt 28:18-20).
 We are sent out to teach, baptize, and teach more.
 Is this the same as the apostles of our Lord that we find in the New Testament?
-No, it is not the same, however, this term is used with specificity to a first century office.
+No, it is not the same, however, this term is used with specificity to a first-century office.
+So, for clarity we will reference those that held the first-century office of Apostle (i.e. John, Peter, Paul, Thomas, etc.) with a capital “a”.

 Why a Replacement for Judas was Needed